 Palazzo Vecchio is the symbol of the city of Florence, together with Santa Maria del Fiore and Michelangelo’s David, and has always been the seat of the city government.

-The richness of the internal architecture is instead largely the work of Giorgio Vasari who also designed the Salone dei Cinquecento, Francesco I’s Studiolo, the Eleonora Quarter and the Elements Quarter.
+The richness of the internal architecture is instead largely the work of Giorgio Vasari who also designed the Salone del Cinquecento, Francesco I’s Studiolo, the Eleonora Quarter, and the Elements Quarter.
 Every room in Palazzo Vecchio is rich in history and secrets, some of which have not yet been resolved.
-The magnificent Salone dei Cinquecento was commissioned by Girolamo Savonarola in the short period in which he held power in Florence, before being executed as a heretic in 1498 in Piazza della Signoria.
+The magnificent Salone del Cinquecento was commissioned by Girolamo Savonarola in the short period in which he held power in Florence, before being executed as a heretic in 1498 in Piazza Della Signoria.
 In this room, Leonardo da Vinci and Michelangelo Buonarroti were summoned to fresco the Council Room with scenes from two fundamental battles in the history of the Florentine Republic, the Battle of Anghiari and the Battle of Cascina.

 The Forte di Belvedere offers an example of military architecture of the late sixteenth century, known by the name of Arnolfo di Cambio, the new fortresses called “grazing” become in modern times, the model to draw inspiration from in building fortifications throughout Europe.
 These new fortresses, designed to meet the new military needs, are easily recognizable, the first aspect that leaps to the eye is that they do not have a high tower that dominates them as happens in medieval fortifications; they have walls devoid of battlements and massive to withstand the impact of enemy artillery, with wide and protruding angles as they are used as a base for the positioning of the artillery and to allow the defense of each side of the fortress down to the ground.
 After your visit, leave yourself some time to calmly appreciate the different views that the Forte di Belvedere offers: the wonder of the Arno flowing among the Florentine beauties.